CS-SI/eodag/docs/getting_started_guide/configure.rst

 Core configuration using environment variables
 """"""""""""""""""""""""""""""""""""""""""""""

-Some EODAG core settings can be overriden using environment variables:
+Some EODAG core settings are handled using `Pydantic settings <https://pydantic-docs.helpmanual.io/usage/settings/>`_ through `EODAGSettings <../api_reference/settings.rst#eodag.config.EODAGSettings>`_ and can be overriden using environment variables:

 * ``EODAG_CFG_DIR`` customized configuration directory in place of `~/.config/eodag`.
 * ``EODAG_CFG_FILE`` for defining the desired path to the `user configuration file\